Parabolic Hecke eigensheaves: Solving the constraints

-In this section we start with the geeral solution \eqref{chsoln} and further impose the Hecke condition.
-We are given weights $a_i, b_i$.
-This is a condition on the coefficients $e_I, d_I, lp_I, lq_I, llc_I, r_{1,i},r_{2,i}$.
-As discussed previously, our convention is that these are column vectors, where $I$ denotes a $16$-dimensional index while $i$ is $5$ dimensional.
-The corresponding vectors of cohomology classes $\Theta_I, Lp_I, Lq_I, Llc_I, R_{1,i}, R_{2,i}$ are row vectors.
-We showed in Proposition~\ref{prop:Pic.Hecke} that the Hecke condition is equivalent to one of the two {\bfseries Numerical alternatives (i) or (ii)} and to the vanishing in $\Pic(Y\times \sC)$ of:
+Let us first show that given an eigenvalue parabolic Higgs bundle on $\sC$ we can solve for $e, d$ and $e', d'$ so that the Chern class conditions, the Hecke condition, and the Hecke kernel condition are all satisfied.
+We are given $a_i, b_i$, $i =1, \ldots, 5$.
+The Hecke condition is a condition on the coefficients $e_I, d_I, lp_I, lq_I, llc_I, r_{1,i},r_{2,i}$.
+As in the previous section, our convention is that these are column vectors, where $I$ denotes a $16$-dimensional index while $i$ is $5$ dimensional.
+The corresponding vectors of divisors $\Theta_I$, $Lp_I$, $Lq_I$, $LLC_I$, $R_{1,i}$, $R_{2,i}$ are row vectors.
+We showed in Proposition~\ref{pro:abelianize.lhs} and Proposition~\ref{prop:Pic.Hecke} that the Hecke condition is equivalent to requiring that $lp + d \in \mathbb{Z}^{16}$ together with the vanishing in $\Pic(Y\times \sC)$ of:

 A necessary condition for \eqref{Heck} to hold for all $T,t$ is that it must remain unchanged as either $T$ or $t$ goes through a value at which one of the floor functions above is discontinuous: the positive jump must be offset by a negative one.
 This implies that (up to interchanging the $a$'s with the $b$'s if necessary) if we define new column vectors: